-Endemic to the three main islands of New Zealand, the bush wren was a small, 9cm long, nearly flightless bird.
+Endemic to the three main islands of New Zealand, the bush wren was a small, 3.5 inch long, nearly flightless bird.
 It inhabited both dense, mountainous forest and coastal forest.
-It has been extinct since 1972, last recorded on the North Island in 1955, Stewart Island in 1965 and on the South Island in 1972.
+It has been classified as extinct since 1994, having been last recorded on the North Island in 1949, Stewart Island in 1965 and South Island in 1972.

-Out of the six species in the New Zealand wren family Acanthisittidae, only two survive.
+Of the six species in the New Zealand wren family Acanthisittidae, only two survive.
+They are called wrens only due to their superficial resemblance to true wrens of the family Troglodytidae.
 As the bush wren was a ground nester and hopped around on the forest floor, it was very susceptible to predators, as were many of the country’s now extinct wrens.
-The extinction of X. longipes is widely attributed to the 1880s introduction of rodents to the island, such as ship rats and stoats.
-In 1964 the New Zealand Wildlife Service translocated six individuals from Big South Cape Island to a nearby rat-free island, in a desperate last attempt to rescue the species.
-The experiment failed but did, however, inspire more proactive conservation attempts to save New Zealand’s birds from predators, successfully translocating 50 species of bird since the 1960s.
+The extinction of bush wren is widely attributed to the 1880s introduction of stoats and rodents, such as ship rats, to the island.
+In 1964 the New Zealand Wildlife Service translocated six individuals from Big South Cape Island to a nearby rat-free island, in a desperate last attempt to rescue the species but the experiment failed.